-I love a good enchilada, do you?
-This recipe is SUPER SIMPLE so it’s not going to be a complicated enchilada recipe; however, it’s a great recipe that you can mix up too and add your own touch to.
+Cheesy Chicken Enchiladas are a great choice for dinner with shredded chicken, melted cheese, and a delicious spicy sauce.
+This is a great recipe for a weeknight meal or family gathering.
+This recipe is SUPER SIMPLE so it’s not going to be a complicated enchilada recipe; however, it’s a great recipe that you can mix up too and add your touch with customized ingredients.

-For instance, if you like to add more inside your enchilada, feel free to do so but this is a great base.
-We prefer this particular method and recipe because it’s easy.
-It takes just about 35 minutes total to make and is a great one for a busy weeknight, but a crowd pleaser for the family too.
+For instance, if you like to add more to your homemade enchilada, feel free to do so but this is a great base.
+We prefer this particular method and recipe because it’s easy for chicken and cheese enchiladas.
+It takes just about 30 minutes total to make including prep time and is a great one for a busy weeknight, but a crowd-pleaser for the family too.
+I will walk you through how to make these cheesy chicken enchiladas.

 What do you need for Cheesy Chicken Enchiladas?